Melaisi/GGJ2021/README.md

 # GGJ2021
-Simple game find and click game, built for the global game Jam 2021
+Simple find and click game, built for the global game Jam 2021